freyam/sublime/README.md

 ## Miscellaneous
 1. [A handy cheat sheat for all the hotkeys.](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet "Must Learn")
-2. Start your program by typing `cpp`.
-It will call the `cpp-template` snippet and you can directly start coding.
+2. After importing all the snippets from the `snippets` folder, you can start coding by typing `cpp`.
+It will call the `cpp-template` snippet and you can directly start solving the problem.
 3. Run your code with `CTRL + B`.
 Sublime will take the input from the 'input' file and then print the output to the 'output' file.
 4. Load the snippets and the build config from the repo.
 I suggest using C++17 as it has more features than the older versions.
 5. Keep tinkering around with Sublime.
 It's really fun to play around with it.